vladi1995/realEstate/README.md

 ## Functionalities:

-+ Search for a specific card
++ Search for specific real estate
 + Pagination
 + Application uploaded in cloud with the help of firebase - (https://ng-realestate-2407b.web.app/)
 + Bootstrap